lavishabhambri/DNA_Project/DNA-Phase-4/README.md

     Publisher: cweijan
     VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-mysql-client2.

-- use `python3 Insurance_Company.py` to start the CLI.
+- Use `python3 Insurance_Company.py` to start the CLI.
 Then enter `Username: root`
     `Password: <entered_by_you>`